-The data for these questions and many more are available from the 2005 - 2015 HIP surveys.
+The data for these questions and many more are available from the HIP survey.
 Every five years the Washtenaw County Health Improvement Plan (HIP) survey is conducted in our community.
 In 2005 and 2010, over 2000 adults in Washtenaw County were interviewed by phone about their health status and health behavior.
 In addition, over 600 of the adults reported on the health status of one child in the household.
 In 2015, over 2900 adults were interviewed.

-The HIP survey is based on a random-digit dial sample (cell phones were included in 2015).
+Participants in the HIP survey were chosen based on a random-digit dial sample (cell phones were included in 2015).
 Survey responses are weighted to reflect the demographic characteristics of Washtenaw County.
 The data are also available by region of the County and many of the questions can be viewed on a map.

-Most of the questions in the 2005 and 2010 HIP surveys are based on the Behavioral Risk Factor Survey (BRFS), so local data can be directly compared to state and national data.
+Most of the questions in the Washtenaw HIP survey are based on the Behavioral Risk Factor Survey (BRFS), so local data can be directly compared to state and national data.

-The 2005 - 2015 HIP surveys were made possible by a collaborative community effort.
+The 2005, 2010 and 2015 HIP surveys were made possible by a collaborative community effort.
 The following organizations funded the surveys: